mnot/I-D/bcp56bis/draft.md

 of an application's specification.

 Status codes' primary function is to convey HTTP semantics for the benefit of generic HTTP software, not application-specific semantics.
-Therefore, applications SHOULD NOT specify additional semantics or refine existing semantics for status codes.
+Therefore, applications MUST NOT specify additional semantics or refine existing semantics for status codes.

 In particular, specifying that a particular status code has a specific meaning in the context of an application is harmful, as these are not generic semantics, since the consumer needs to be in the context of the application to understand them.

-Furthermore, applications using HTTP SHOULD NOT re-specify the semantics of HTTP status codes, even if it is only by copying their definition.
+Furthermore, applications using HTTP MUST NOT re-specify the semantics of HTTP status codes, even if it is only by copying their definition.
 They MUST NOT require specific status phrases to be used; the status phrase has no function in HTTP, and is not guaranteed to be preserved by implementations.